8 Things You Need to Know Before Sign Up

 Each transaction is safeguarded by sophisticated anti-hacking techniques and firewalls in order to prevent fraud, phishing encounters, identity theft and other types of attacks.
-They send email notifications about all business transactions and account changes.
-Any unusual transaction is also immediately notified through email.
-This helps you keep a complete track of your account.
+Payoneer also sends email notifications about all business transactions and account changes.
+Any unusual transaction is also immediately notified through email, which helps you keep a complete track of your account.

 8. Finally – Right for You?

 Payoneer is a compelling choice for freelancers, professionals and small businesses looking for a simple cost effective way to send and accept payments.
 Using Payoneer’s services makes sense for anyone who wants to break free of ridiculous fees and just needs a service that does the essentials really well.

 How much they will save you depends on many cost factors (above), but they are almost certainly going to save you money compared to old school banking.

 Click here to signup (opens a new tab) and get VIP rate of 1.2% for transfers from your Payoneer account to your bank account (normally 2%).